Day 6 Comfort Bike Models Explained

 Day 6 Behemoth, the Day 6 Fat Bike.
 I would like to try one of the Day 6 Fat Bikes someday so you may see it added to my stock.
 In the meantime if you would like one then I can order it for you.

-Day 6 Comfort Bike Trike Coming Soon
+Day 6 Comfort Trike Coming Soon

 Over the years selling the Day 6 comfort bike I have had many inquires for a Day 6 Trike.
-Announced by Day 6 last winter and available this summer the Day 6 Trike expand the Day 6 line up.
+Announced by Day 6 last winter and available this Fall the Day 6 Trike will expand the Day 6 line up.
 There will be an 8 speed model with disk brakes and a single speed model with rim and coaster brakes.
 The Day 6 Trike will have 24 inch tires and a low and wide step through with the Day 6 pedal forward design.
 These features will make getting on and off the Trike easy and safe.

 For more updates on these models and new Day 6 announcements please consider subscribing to your newsletter.